Flange: ASME standards (U.S.)

-European dimensions (EN / DIN)
+European dimensions (EN / DIN) Hygienic Flange STC DIN11853-2

 Most countries in Europe mainly install flanges according to standard DIN EN 1092-1 (forged stainless or steel flanges).
 Similar to the ASME flange standard, the EN 1092-1 standard has the basic flange forms, such as weld neck flange, blind flange, lapped flange, threaded flange (thread ISO7-1 instead of NPT), weld on collar, pressed collars, and adapter flange such as flange coupling GD press fittings.
 The different forms of flanges within the EN 1092-1 (European Norm/Euronorm) is indicated within the flange name through the type.

 Similar to ASME flanges, EN1092-1 steel and stainless flanges, have several different versions of raised or none raised faces.
 According to the European form the seals are indicated by different form:

+Furthermore, for sanitary applications such as in the food and beverage and pharmaceutical industries, sanitary flanges according to DIN 11853-2 STC are utilized.
+The primary distinction between sanitary flanges according to DIN 11853-2 and DIN/EN flanges lies in the restricted dead-room and the interior polishing according to hygienic levels of H1 to H4.
+Usually the flange traders that hold the Standard DIN EN 1092-1 such as Hage Fittings, do not hold Sanitary flanges as the storage requirements are different.
+Sanitary flanges are more delicate and need to stay clean.
+Usually the O-Rings, according to DIn 11853, are made out of FPM or EPDM.

 Other countries

 Flanges in the rest of the world are manufactured according to the ISO standards for materials, pressure ratings, etc. to which local standards including DIN, BS, and others, have been aligned.